What Was It You Wanted: Critical reception

 Like Paul Williams, Tony Attwood discusses the song as personal to Dylan but in the sense that it uses "the uncertainty of an artist who has to some degree lost his way, as a theme in his writing".
 Attwood sees this as part of a larger, successful strategy on Dylan's part "to get his creativity working again" through the "darker times" of the late 1980s when he was writing the songs for Oh Mercy.

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon positively appraise the song as "penetrating and hypnotic" and note that it possesses a "throbbing groove".
 AllMusic rated the song 3-and-a-half out of five stars.

-In her book A Freewhweelin' Time: A Memoir of Greenwich Village in the Sixties, Suze Rotolo cites it as one of her favorite Dylan songs.
+In her book A Freewheelin' Time: A Memoir of Greenwich Village in the Sixties, Suze Rotolo cites it as one of her favorite Dylan songs.
 She writes that she considers it to be "the essence of Bob Dylan", and notes that "only he could have written it" and that it "showcases his acerbic wit and his ability to twist multiple meanings around his finger".